proedl10/mgt4250project/README.md

 - When comparing median incomes, it is important to factor in race as the data could highlight challenges that certain racial groups go through.

 ## Data Description and Access Instructions
-- To access data, the first step is
+- To access data, the first step is to click on the link to the streamlit app.
+Once in the app, you will be able to access our visualizations.
 - First Visualization
-    -
+    -  Our first visualization is
 - Second Visualization
     -